TheeeEVan/tetra-tetra/reference/README.md

-# reference material
+# Reference Material

-just some images showing how the rotation system is supposed to work cause its a lot more than just rotating the piece yes all of this is in the game properly
+The images here showcase how the modern tetris rotation system works.
+These include many edge cases where a simple rotation would not work due to space limitations.